 As the years moved on many looked for more controlled versions of model flying and eventually succeeded with Control Line (CL) and Radio Control (RC).
 Nonetheless many were still captivated by the freedom of the original Free Flight.
 It’s their successors that are the present day Free Flight fliers.

 Free flying is what Free Flight models are all about.
-There is no ‘immediate’ control over the flight of the model.
 When launched the model drifts with the wind until it lands.
 This doesn’t mean though that it’s not under control.
 The control comes from the model’s in-built aerodynamic stability.
 Learning to utilise that stability is the very essence of Free Flight and leads directly to the performance of the model.
 Whether it’s an out-and-out contest machine intended for maximum duration, a delicately detailed scale replica, or just a simple model flown for sport, each involve mastering the control of it’s stability.

 Generally models are of two types: gliders and powered.
 Gliders are towed into the air with a line, powered models have motors ranging from rubber types to internal combustion, electric and even compressed gas types.

 All types of Free Flight flying involve the design of the basic machine – or the preparation of a ready-built model, the trimming of its flight pattern and the retrieval at the end of the flight.
 These different aspects together are what give Free Flight its unique attractiveness – technical expertise, manual dexterity and physical exercise.
 And, of course, there’s the social activity that naturally comes from any group following the same interest.